-In March 2020, Mr. Sternberg became Chairman of OPES Acquisition Corp., a SPAC.
+In October 2019, Mr. Sternberg became a director of Opes Acquisition Corp., a SPAC that is in the process of seeking a business combination.

 Trevor Barran, our Chief Operating Officer, has also served as Chief Operating Officer at Out of the Box Ventures since its inception in 2017.
 Mr. Barran brings over 20 years of experience developing and executing investment and operational strategies across the financial services, healthcare, technology, and real estate industries, including the last ten years acquiring and developing real estate properties as a senior member of the Lionheart Capital team.
 From 2013 until 2019, Mr. Barran served as Chief Executive Officer of Lionheart Nica S.A., Real Estate, a subsidiary of Lionheart Capital.
 Mr. Barran began his career in 1998 at the Mitchell Madison Group, Inc., a management consulting firm focused on improving financial and operational performance for large companies through strategic sourcing, performance improvement and big data, which was subsequently sold to USWeb/CKS Corp. for approximately \$300 million in 1999 and eventually grew to over 8,500 employees with annual revenues exceeding \$1 billion.
 Subsequently, in 1999, Mr. Barran joined ScreamingMedia (NASDAQ:SCRM), later known as Pinnacor, a global technology platform focused on the aggregation and distribution of digital content over the Internet.
 Mr. Barran helped prepare ScreamingMedia for its \$60 million initial public offering in 2000.
 ScreamingMedia, which underwent a series of acquisitions, is now a part of the Walt Disney Company (NYSE:DIS).
 Other career milestones for Mr. Barran include founding and operating SACSA, s.a.
-(2016-2019), a resort construction company where he served as managing partner; founding and operating BioIntegral Surgical (2008-2010), a cardiovascular medical devices company where he served as Chief Executive Officer; and co-founding a systematic global macro highfrequency trading fund, EagleStone Advisors from 2010 to 2011.
-At EagleStone, Mr. Barran was instrumental in putting forward a day trading exchangedtraded fund (ETF) strategy.
-Additionally, in 2003, Mr. Barran participated in post-graduate work in computer science and artificial intelligence with Professor David Ackley in a joint program between the University of New Mexico and Santa Fe Research Institute.
-Mr. Barran earned a degree in Aerospace Engineering from Princeton University in 1998.
+(2016-2019), a resort construction company where he served as managing partner; founding and operating BioIntegral Surgical (2008-2010), a cardiovascular medical devices company where he served as CEO; and co-founding a systematic global macro high-frequency trading fund, EagleStone Advisors (2010-2011).
+At EagleStone, Mr. Barran was instrumental in putting forward a day trading exchanged-traded fund (ETF) strategy.
+Additionally, in 2003, Mr. Barran participated in post-graduate work in computer science and artificial intel